olliepalmer/parallel-worlds-course/pages/2021/podcast/w07e06-elisabet.md

 {: .no_toc}

-# 2021 Week 7 Episode 1: A ChitChat by Mohammad
+# 2021 Week 7 Episode 5: Parallel Perspectives, Food for the Soul by Vlad
 {: .no_toc}

+_We focus on food and its relation with art_

 Note: Hello and welcome to Parallel Worlds!